RPT-UPDATE 1-Motor racing-Formula One faces big shake-up after Liberty deal

 That left CVC with a 35.5 percent stake in Delta Topco, Formula One's parent company, with Waddell & Reed having 20.9 percent.
 Among other investors, Ecclestone holds 5.3 percent and his family's Bambino Trust another 8.5 percent.

-Liberty Media has interests in the Atlanta Braves baseball team, satellite radio service Sirius XM, entertainment group Live Nation and minority interests in Time Warner and Viacom.
+Liberty Media has interests in the Atlanta Braves baseball team, satellite radio service Sirius XM, entertainment group Live Nation LYV.N, and minority interests in Time Warner TWX.N and Viacom VIAB.O.
+(Additional reporting by Toby Davis; Editing by Ed Osmond)